11 Great Hotels in District 3, Ho Chi Minh City (2026)

 I like District 3 in Ho Chi Minh City enough that it deserves its own list of places to stay.
-District 1 is the city’s most touristy area, but sometimes I prefer staying adjacent to these areas rather than inside them.
+District 1 is the city’s most touristy area, but sometimes I prefer staying near these areas rather than inside them.

 Map of My Favorite District 3 Hotels